A Class of Hybrid LQG Mean Field Games with State-Invariant Switching and Stopping Strategies: Introduction

+MFGs have found numerous applications in engineering problems such as cellular network optimization \cite{aziz2016mean} and coordination of loads in smart grids \cite{KIZILKALE2019} (see \cite{Tembine2017} for a set of interesting applications), and in particular in mathematical finance and economics for characterizing equilibrium price and market equilibria (see \cite{shrivats2020mean,FirooziISDG2017,Gomes2016, CarmonaRev2020} and the references therein) -- to name a few.

-In several situations in stochastic dynamic games, such as in mathematical finance \cite{FirooziPakniyatCainesCDC2017}, agents wish to find the best time at which to enter or exit a given strategy.
+In several situations in stochastic dynamic games, such as in financial markets \cite{FirooziPakniyatCainesCDC2017}, agents wish to find the best time at which to enter or exit a given strategy.
 In order to determine the optimal stopping time strategies together with best response policies for the agents one is required to invoke the necessary optimality conditions of stochastic hybrid optimal control theory \cite{APPEC2017IFAC, APPECCDC2016, AghayevaAbushov, BensoussanMenaldiStochastic}.
-These optimality conditions are an extension of deterministic optimal control theory \cite{BensoussanMenaldi, SussmannNonSmooth, GaravelloPiccoli, ShaikhPEC, FarzinPECSIAM, APPEC2017TAC} for systems interacting with stochastic diffusions.
+These optimality conditions are an extension of deterministic hybrid optimal control theory \cite{BensoussanMenaldi, SussmannNonSmooth, GaravelloPiccoli, ShaikhPEC, FarzinPECSIAM, APPEC2017TAC, APPECTAC2020} for systems interacting with stochastic diffusions.
 In \cite{APPECCDC2016}, in particular, the Stochastic Hybrid Minimum Principle (SHMP) is established for a general class of stochastic hybrid systems with both autonomous and controlled switchings and jumps possibly accompanied by dimension changes.
-Given the computational difficulty of the generally nonlinear forward-backward stochastic differential equations (FB-SDE) and the associated boundary conditions in the SHMP, a class of linear quadratic Gaussian (LQG) HOC problems are presented in \cite{APPEC2017IFAC} for which the corresponding Riccati equations are independent from realizations of stochastic diffusion terms.
+Given the computational difficulty in solving general nonlinear forward-backward stochastic differential equations (FB-SDE) and the associated boundary conditions via the SHMP, a class of linear quadratic Gaussian (LQG) HOC problems is presented in \cite{APPEC2017IFAC} for which the corresponding Riccati equations are independent of the realizations of the stochastic diffusion terms.